 - I. A well-developed outline has structure. - A. The main points are the central ideas designated by the Roman numerals I, II, III, etc. - B. Subpoints are the points that explain the main topics designated by Arabic #'s 1,2,3.
-They are subordinate to the main point either amplifying, supporting, or illustrating the main point. - C. Outlining beyond this stage is probably too detailed. - II.
+They are subordinate to the main point either amplifying, supporting, or illustrating the main point. - C. Outlining beyond this stage is usually too detailed. - II.
 The passage outline should honor the strategy of the original author. - III.
-An effective outline deals with complete ideas and not partial thoughts or fragments. - A. Each point in the outline should be a complete sentence. - B. Use declarative or imperative statements instead of questions when outlining.
-The point of the outline is to explain and apply the text not develop questions. - C. Each point should be a single idea most of the time.
+An effective outline deals with complete ideas and not partial thoughts or fragments. - A. Each point in the outline should be a complete sentence. - B. Usually you should use declarative or imperative statements instead of questions when outlining.
+The point of the outline is to explain and apply the text not develop questions.
+However, there are legitimate exceptions to this principle. - C. Each point should be a single idea most of the time.
 Avoid the use of compound and complex sentences. - IV.
-Each main point will usually have at least two points most of the time.
+Each main point will usually have at least two sub-points most of the time.
 [This is not a hard, fast rule.]